ibm-cloud-docs/activity-tracker/terraform-setup.md

 1. To install the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in for Terraform, follow the [Terraform on {{site.data.keyword.cloud}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to provision, update, or delete {{site.data.keyword.registryshort}} resources.

-Create a terraform folder on your local machine, and navigate to your terraform folder.
+    1. Create a terraform folder on your local machine, and navigate to your terraform folder.

+        ```text
         mkdir terraform && cd terraform
+        ```
+        {: pre}

-Download the Terraform version that you want.
+    2. Download the Terraform version that you want.
 The IBM Cloud Provider plug-in for Terraform currently supports Terraform version 0.12.x, 0.13.x, and 0.14.x only.
 Make sure to select a supported Terraform version.

-Extract the Terraform zip file and copy the files to your terraform directory.
+    3. Extract the Terraform zip file and copy the files to your terraform directory.

-Set the environment PATH variable to your Terraform files.
+    4. Set the environment PATH variable to your Terraform files.

+        ```text
         export PATH=$PATH:<terraform-directory>/terraform
+        ```
+        {: codeblock}

-Verify that the installation is successful by using a terraform command.
+    5. Verify that the installation is successful by using a terraform command.

+        ```text
         terraform
+        ```
+        {: pre}

 2. Create a Terraform configuration file that is named `main.tf`.
 In this file, you add the configuration to create a {{site.data.keyword.registryshort}} namespace and to assign a user an access policy in Identity and Access Management (IAM) for that namespace by using HashiCorp Configuration Language (HCL).
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.